 MOUNTING

-Because the relay is of solid state design, it does not have to be mounted vertically.
+Because the relay is of solid-state design, it does not have to be mounted vertically.
 Any convenient mounting angle may be chosen.
-Relay outline dimensions and panel drilling diagrams are supplied at the end of this section.
+Refer to Figures 4-1 through 4-5 for relay outline dimensions and panel drilling diagrams.